Hi-tech Retail Joseph Warner's post

 IoT devices are the engines behind many ‘wow factor’ experiences which drives customers to voluntarily participate in the activation.
 It’s important to stay connected with these potential customers and learn from them.
 By leveraging IoT, you enable workflows that identify an individual shopper’s interest so that brands follow up with them using surveys, social media, targeted promotions or mobile technologies.
 Well-developed strategies create additional touch points, opening the door for valuable feedback on ways you can improve.

 7. Enable advanced analytics

 Business Intelligence and retail analytics software thrive from the wealth of data processed by IoT.
 Using the right software solution, like Samsung Nexshop Behavior Sensing, retailers transform this data into useful information that drives business forward.
-By building a holistic solution that focuses on the customer experience and measuring engagement, IoT and analytics allow retail management to better implement marketing, training, and sales strategies based on actionable real-world data and objective insights.
+By building a holistic solution that focuses on the customer experience and measuring engagement, IoT and analytics allow retail management to better implement marketing, training, inventory management, and sales strategies based on actionable real-world data and objective insights.
 It’s like having a localized retail consultant giving you their best recommendations for improvements every day in every market area.

 As you have seen, there is no shortage of use cases for IoT in retail.
 My big picture takeaways?

 - IoT-enabled insights go beyond ‘gut feel’ to drive better retail decision-making, efficiently maximizing sales for existing programs and brand new launches.

 - To make the shopping experience more enjoyable, it is more important than ever for physical stores to integrate technology to enhance human, face-to-face interactions.
 IoT is instrumental to learning buyer behavior and preferences.
 In order to positiviely increase customer service, the staff needs to understand how to engage before, during, and after the in-store experience.